 I can’t stand eating vegetables.
 It’s a funny thing, considering I’m trying to grow as much of my own food as I can in our small city lot, but it’s true.
 Salad makes me gag.
 Green beans are evil.
 I don’t even understand the point of broccoli.
 BUT they are super good for you.
 And fresh grown vegetables from your garden aren’t nearly as despicable as the ones from the store.
-Luckily I DO like green smoothies!
+Luckily I DO like a green smoothie!

 The green smoothie is a delicious way to use up your garden greens, eat more vegetables and not spend your lifetime at the table chewing something you’re pretty sure your rabbits would enjoy a lot more.
 It’s versatile, so you can use whatever is growing at the time, AND you can use your homegrown goat milk in your green smoothie if you so desire.

 I make a green smoothie for myself almost every morning, and aside from bananas, there are many days of the year where the majority of the ingredients come from our own yard.

 Another great way to hide vegetables is beet brownies!
 Get the recipe at Beet Brownies Are The Best!(Made With Honey).

 Green smoothies have three components, the greens, the sweetener, and the liquid.
 Mix and match of those three elements to create many different flavors and textures.